besakkinathan/homework/README.md

 What we'd like you to do is allow this app to support gifting.
 Instead of a parent buying one of our products for their child, we want you to *also* allow anyone to buy a product for any child.
-Imagine you are someone's aunt or uncle and you want to get them a Lovevery product as a gift.
+Imagine you are someone's aunt or uncle and you want to get them a sample product as a gift.

-There are three basic requirements:

 * The gift giver can provide an optional message to the child.
 * The gift giver must know the child's name and birthdate, as well as the child's parent's name, but does not need